panosc-eu/panosc/Work Packages/WP7 Sustainability/project meetings/2020-05-06/Minutes.md

 This document is a living draft and the content would be included in the deliverable D 7.2.
 Not all the RIs are at the same point in producing FAIR data (FAIR maturity).
-To help the community to have a clear idea about what does this mean in term of costs and sustainability, PaNOSC members are working on a costs calculation exercise.
+To help the community to have a clear idea about what this means in term of costs and sustainability, PaNOSC members are working on a cost estimation exercise.
 The table listing the services PaNOSC partners have identified as necessary for providing FAIR data has been presented by Roberto and is open for discussion and integrations.
 It will be uploaded in a google doc by CERIC.
 The feedback from the partnership is required for the next meeting on Wednesday 20 May from 11.00 to 12.00.

 ACTIONS
 ---------